starwarsgeek1138/smt-pod/_site/episodes/season01.md

 <div style="float:right; width: 60%;">
 <p><strong><em>This episode appears in 2 Parts.</em></strong></p>
 <p><strong>Bio:</strong> Elizabeth Newton is a writer, editor, and musicologist whose research focuses on the intellectual history of poetry, song, recordings, and writing about music.
 She holds degrees in musicology from Indiana University and the CUNY Graduate Center.
 Visit her website at <a href="http://musicalwork.info" target="_blank">musicalwork.info</a>.</p>
-<p><strong>Bio:</strong> Franklin Bruno is an critic, poet, and scholar of philosophy and musicology.
-He is an author of two books, <em>Armed Forces</em> and <em>The Accordion Repertoire</em> and is currently working on a book about bridges, middle eights, and breakdowns in (mostly American) popular music, to be published by Wesleyan University Press.
-He received his Ph.D. in Philosophy from UCLA, is currently a lecturer at SUNY Purchase, and has previously taught at Pomona College, Northwestern University, and Bard College.</p>
+<p><strong>Bio:</strong> Franklin Bruno is an interdisciplinary writer working at the intersection of philosophy, musicology, and cultural criticism.
+He is the author of a monograph of Elvis Costello’s album <em>Armed Forces</em> (Bloomsbury, 33 1/3 series) and the poetry collection <em>The Accordion Repertoire</em> (Edge Books).
+His scholarly and critical writing on music has appeared in <em>Journal of Aesthetics and Art Criticism, Popular Music and Society, The Bloomsbury Encyclopedia of Popular Music, The Nation, Oxford American</em>, and two installments of <em>Best Music</em> Writing (Da Capo).
+As a  musician and songwriter, he has released 20 albums as a solo artist and leader of Nothing Painted Blue and, currently, The Human Hearts; and has written, recorded, and/or performed with The Mountain Goats, Laura Cantrell, Jenny Toomey, and the Schramms.
+He is currently writing <em>The Inside of the Tune: The Bridge in Pop from “St. Louis Blues” to “Single Ladies”</em> for Wesleyan University Press.</p>

 <p><strong>Keywords:</strong> <em>Bridge, popular music, song form, songwriting, music theory, popular musicology <br/>
 <strong>Part 1 Keywords:</strong> Taylor Swift, Smokey Robinson<br/>